nicola-guidi/My-Home-Lab/README.md

 Default Gateway:  None
 ```

-The LAN interface does not require a separate default gateway because pfSense performs the routing between the LAN and WAN interfaces.
+The LAN interface does not require a separate gateway because pfSense performs the routing between the LAN and WAN interfaces.

----

-## Firewall Rules
+### Firewall Rules

-The lab network is allowed to initiate outbound connections:
+Outbound traffic from the lab network is allowed:

 ```text
 Source:       10.99.50.0/24